AC1706-67/bioreceipt.ai/RENAME_CHECKLIST.md

-# ✅ BioPulse Project Rename Checklist
+# ✅ BioReceipt Project Rename Checklist

 ## 🎯 **IMMEDIATE ACTIONS** (Do These Now)